antonio-caceres/SHIS2018/Resources.md

 [Neural Networks: A Visual Introduction](https://youtu.be/bVQUSndDllU?list=PLFt_AvWsXl0frsCrmv4fKfZ2OQIwoUuYO)
 > This playlist of videos introduces the idea of a neural network in the context of plotting input data points and graphs and having the algorithm sort the inputs using an inequality equation.
 It also includes a tutorial for programming them using Python.
 It should be used after the student has been introduced to neural networks, but before the difficult mathematical theory.

-Fausett, Laurene V. [*Fundamentals of Neural Networks: Architectures, Algorithms And Applications.*](https://www.amazon.com/Fundamentals-Neural-Networks-Architectures-Applications/dp/0133341860) 1st ed., Pearson, 19 Dec.
-1993.
-> This book contains examples of neural networks and their various implementations and applications.
-The first two chapters would probably be most useful for the completion of an initial project.
-However, I wouldn't recommend using this book alone, since it is somewhat outdated and makes references to topics not covered in the other resources, so it's hard to isolate what is important.
-- **Introduction**
-- **Simple Neural Nets for Pattern Classification**
-- Pattern Association
-- Neural Networks Based on Competition
-- Adaptive Resonance Theory
-- Backpropagation Neural Net
-- A Sampler of Other Neural Nets

 ### For Further Exploration
 Downing, Keith L. [*Intelligence Emerging: Adaptivity and Search in Evolving Neural Systems.*](https://mitpress.mit.edu/books/intelligence-emerging) MIT Press, May 2015.
 > This book is a full description of neural networks, different methods of training, and their relationships with neuroscience.
 It focuses much more heavily on the principles of intelligence, both biologically and artificially, rather than the actual construction of neural networks.